 - Paid Reach: Number of social media users that saw your content with some sort of paid promotion

-Organic use of search engine to promote traffic to a website
+Organic use of a search engine to promote traffic to a website.

 Social Media Analytics